commitsun/pms-deprecated/connector_pms_wubook/tests/README.rst

 :Procedure:
  1. Install the ``connector_pms_wubook`` module.
- 2. Create a new Hotel Channel Backend with your WuBook Account Credentials.
+ 2. Create a new Pms Channel Backend with your WuBook Account Credentials.
  3. Generate a new Channel Service Security Token.

 :Result: